 Caviar and Bananas a block up from our Airbnb, so we stopped in there frequently to grab snacks or tea.
 It is very similar to Dean and Deluca.

-All of their treats looked temptng!
-If I lived there, I’d a grab coffee, a raw bar, and read the paper in the mornings.
+All of their treats looked tempting!
+If I lived there, I’d grab a coffee, a raw bar, and read the paper in the mornings.

 I ordered a blueberry tea! 🙂

 After walking around for hours, we headed back to our Airbnb to relax.
 I made more tea with lemon and sat down to read my book.
 I’m so behind on the book club, but hoping to have it read and the post written at least before the end of February.